-• Self-stabilization is the original approach, and self-organization may be the general theme, but new buzzwords pop up every now and then, e.g. self-configuration, self-management, self-regulation, self-repairing, self-healing, self-optimization, self-adaptivity, or self-protection.
+- see the solution.
+Then it will not be possible for the adversary to restart the random computation if the solution is "too good". - Self-stabilization is the original approach, and self-organization may be the general theme, but new buzzwords pop up every now and then, e.g. self-configuration, self-management, self-regulation, self-repairing, self-healing, self-optimization, self-adaptivity, or self-protection.
 Generally all these are summarized as "self-".
 One computing giant coined the term "autonomic computing" to reflect the trend of self-managing distributed systems.

-12.2 Advanced Stabilization
+9.2 Advanced Stabilization